 The directors of the Company are responsible for the other information.
-The other information comprises the Directors' Report, the Corporate Governance and Sustainability statements, but does not include the financial statements of the Company and our auditors' report thereon.
+The other information comprises the Directors' Report, the Corporate Governance Statement, but does not include the financial statements of the Company and our auditors' report thereon, which we obtained prior to the date of this auditors' report, and the Sustainability Report, which is expected to be made available to us after the date of this auditors' report.